 BUT HOW ABOUT MILK CHOCOLATE?

 In general, the higher the percentage of chocolate the greater the health benefits.
 The higher percentage of cacao in dark chocolate also leaves less room for sugar making it the best choice if you’re eating chocolate for health reasons.
 But sometimes you crave something sweet and creamy.
 Is there a healthier alternative to dairy milk chocolate?

 We spent years developing our pioneering non-dairy milk blend using carefully sourced ingredients and innovative production techniques to create non-dairy milk chocolate that has all the creaminess of milk chocolate but is made entirely from plants.
 We took the same approach with our chocolate spreads.
-Popular chocolate spreads are over 50% sugar, dairy based and contain palm oil which is responsible for widespread habitat loss for orangutan, elephants and tigers.
-Our chocolate spreads contain less than half the sugar of popular chocolate spreads, no palm oil and no dairy.
+Popular chocolate spreads are over 50% sugar and dairy based.
+Our chocolate spreads contain less than half the sugar of popular chocolate spreads with no dairy.

 SO WHAT ARE THE BENEFITS OF PLANT-BASED FOODS?

 “Meat and dairy companies are on track to be the world’s biggest contributors to climate change, outpacing even the fossil fuel industry...
 When taken together, the world’s top five meat and dairy corporations are already responsible for more emissions than ExxonMobil, Shell or BP.” - The Independent